-A financial asset is to be measured at amortized cost if: a) the objective of the business model is to hold the financial asset for the collection of the contractual cash flows, and b) the contractual cash flows under the instrument represent solely payment of principal and interest (SPPI).
+A financial asset is to be measured at amortized cost if: a) the objective of the business model is to hold the financial asset for the collection of the contractual cash flows; and b) the contractual cash flows under the instrument represent SPPI.

-All other debt and equity instruments must be recognized at fairvalue.
+All other debt and equity instruments must be recognized at fair value.